crossplane-contrib/provider-aws/CODE_GENERATION.md

 ACK has partial support for update calls.
 You need to inspect what's generated and inject custom code wherever necessary.
 In a lot of cases, Update calls are tricky and may have to be done by several calls.
-You can see an injected [example here](https://github.com/crossplane/provider-aws/pull/485/files#diff-8a38ae8bcdbb080fbc35feb71701c1ada99de0c36c474d42899d1ce628cf3927R277) with custom logic to work around an API quirk.
+You can see an injected [example here](https://github.com/crossplane/provider-aws/blob/b65c7f9/pkg/controller/dynamodb/table/hooks.go#L278) with custom logic to work around an API quirk.

 ## Testing

+### Unit Tests

+For the generated code, you don't need to write any tests.
+However, we encourage you to write tests for all custom code blocks you have written.

+### End-to-End Test

 You need to thoroughly test the controller by using example YAMLs.
 Make sure every functionality you implement works by checking with AWS console.
 Once all looks good, add the example YAML you used to `examples/<serviceid>/<crd-name>.yaml`